Inventory2

 Some companies may also require the employee to justify the purchase – that is, state how you will use the items.
 This request can be on paper or electronic form.
 For certain things, you may also need to generate a request for quote (RFQ) to determine the best vendor and the lowest price.

-Step 2: Approve the request
+Step 2: Route the request through the approval workflow

 The original employee now sends the purchase requisition to the person designated for PO approvals.
 It may be the employee’s manager or someone higher up in the chain.
 If the request makes it through the purchase approval process, you move on to the next step.

-Step 3: Issue the purchase order
+Step 3: Convert the approved requisition into a purchase order

 In this step, someone would take the approved purchase requisition and convert it into an official purchase order with its unique number for tracking purposes.
 From there, you would transmit the PO to the designated vendor.